Sharpie/RTikZDevice/README.md

 is a reminder that such changes may occur- although we will strive to avoid them if possible.

-The beta flag will be removed upon release of version 1.0- at this time maintaining backwards compatibility will become a primary concern.
+The beta flag will be removed upon release of version 1.0.
+At this time maintaining backwards compatibility will become a primary concern.

 ## Obtaining the Package